Why Most Service Businesses Stall, and How to Break Through

 The Owner Bottleneck

-In many growing businesses, the owner unintentionally becomes the center of everything:
+In many growing businesses, the owner unintentionally becomes the center of

 approvals run through them